HAO0418/LinuxOS/README.md

 # LinuxOS

-Try to learn Linux OS buy my self.
+Try to learn Linux OS by my self.